boguszjelinski/kern/HOWTORUN.md

 * PostgreSQL
 * C compiler (optional, implementation of pool in Rust exists)
 * Rust compiler
-* Go compiler (alternativelly a [Java client](https://gitlab.com/kabina/kaboot/-/tree/master/generators/src) exists but it is slow and resource-hungry)
+* Go compiler (alternativelly a [Java client](https://gitlab.com/kabina/kaboot/-/tree/master/generators/src) exists, but it is slow and resource-hungry)
 * Node.js (optional, React apps for single customer)
 * Python (optional, to watch KPIs and for route quality check; python-tk and psycopg2-binary needed)

-Java and C# implementations of dispatcher, RestAPI and clients exist but they are not maintained any longer.
+Java and C# implementations of these components (dispatcher, RestAPI and clients) exist, but they are not maintained any longer.
 Java was a proof-of-concept, C# was used for benchmarking (not good either).

 ## How to install and run

 ### Kern

-1) Compile the pool finder (optional, see use_ext_pool below) and make the library available for Rust compiler, an example for Mac OS:
+1) Compile the pool finder (optional, see use_extern_pool below) and make the library available for Rust compiler, an example for Mac OS:
    ```
    cd pool
    cc -c -Wno-implicit-function-declaration poold.c dynapool.c -w